The Link Between Drinking Alcohol and Cancer Risk

 There’s also a lack of awareness among some healthcare workers.
 In a recent study, 95 percent of family physicians surveyed were aware of the link between alcohol consumption and head and neck cancers, whereas only 40 percent of surveyed dentists were.

-Dr. Hamad is in agreement with many other physicians in that more effective ways of educating the public are needed.
+Many physicians agree that more effective ways of educating the public are needed.
 This includes more complete warning labels on alcoholic beverages.
-In the meantime, Dr. Hamad says one of the best ways of getting the message out there is through direct discussion between doctors and their patients.
+In the meantime, one of the best ways of getting the message out there is through direct discussion between doctors and their patients.

 Related Links